anthonydgallo/AuthenticGrowth/_posts/2015-01-19-letting-go-how-releasing-enriches-your-world.markdown

 I personally tend to have a propensity for wanting to control the outcomes of events in my life.
 Using the release process from The Sedona Method and Lester Levenson has without a doubt altered my personal growth path for the better.

-In addition to the Sedona Method book, I just recently finished reading **[Happiness is Free](http://www.amazon.com/gp/product/B00JVAW5N0/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00JVAW5N0&linkCode=as2&tag=escapicom-20&linkId=OZW4IJLTNOWM3LFU)** by Hale Dwoskin and Lesther Levenson as well, and it was so enlightening that I plan to read the other 4 books in this series as well.

 **A few benefits that I have experienced while using release techniques to let go of things in my life:**

   * Shifts in life-long emotional blocks